 *Target audience: graduating engineering students.

-The WSU Libraries invite you and/or another departmental representative to a workshop demonstrating how CORE can benefit your faculty & students.
+The WSU Libraries invite you to a workshop demonstrating how CORE Scholar can benefit your faculty and students.

 In this workshop, you'll get an overview of the content available for eReader devices, explore free eBook collections, and discuss the WSUL eBook collections and eReader loan program.
 Tips and techniques for using eReaders will also be shared, including downloading from public library collections.
 Feel free to bring your devices!